GamerGate/Adblock-Plus-filter-list/README.md

 This is the GamerGate Adblock Plus filter list.

-It's an Adblock Plus compatible version of [the GamerGate boycott list](http://makealist.com/content/quinngategamergate-boycott-list).
+It's an Adblock Plus filter list adaptation of [the GamerGate boycott list](http://makealist.com/content/quinngategamergate-boycott-list).

 Installing this filter list will block **ALL** traffic to **ALL** the sites on the boycott list.
 It won't just block the ads on the sites.
 It will block the sites entirely.
 The sites won't load **AT ALL**.
 No traffic or ad revenue will go to the sites **AT ALL**.